KaiKitJeffreyChan/KaiKitJeffreyChan/README.md

 - 👋 Hi, I’m Jeffrey Chan ----
-- 👀 First year computer science student at McMaster University
+- 👀 Second year computer science student at McMaster University
-- 🌱 Feel free to take a look at my current projects
+- 🌱 Feel free to take a look at my current projects at kaikitjeffreychan.com
 - 💞️ My goal for 2021 is to become proficient in C/C++ and become familiar with the MERN stack

 <!---